NationalSecurityAgency/emissary/DEVELOPING.md

 ## Running Emissary

 There is one bash script in Emissary that runs everything.
 It is in the top level Emissary directory.
-This script setups up a few environment variables and Java system properties.
+This script sets up a few environment variables and Java system properties.
 It also sets up the classpath in a couple of ways.
 The script then runs the [emissary.Emissary](src/main/java/emissary/Emissary.java) class which has several [JCommander](http://jcommander.org/) commands available to handle different functions.